jacobcobler/exercise_component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I decided to create the exercise component.
+I decided to create the Workout component.
 I made a program in the past that keeps track of my workout schedule using Java and I made my own Exercise component but it was very finicky and I think I created it by extending the JPanel.
 I was very new to Java at the time and I would like to recreate it and make it more polished, procedural, and usable.

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->